Malay styles and titles

-The Malay language has a complex system of styles, titles and honorifics which are used extensively in Brunei Darussalam, Indonesia, Malaysia, Singapore, and southern parts of the Philippines.
+The Malay language has a complex system of styles, titles and honorifics which are used extensively in Brunei Darussalam, Malaysia and Singapore.

-Brunei, Malaysia, Singapore and several provinces in Indonesia regularly award honorary and life titles.
+Brunei, Malaysia, Singapore, few provinces in the Philippines and several provinces in Indonesia regularly award honorary and life titles.
 What follows in this article is specific to the Malaysian system.
 References to Brunei and Indonesia are given when pertinent.

 In Malaysia, all non-hereditary titles can be granted to both men and women.
 Every title has a form of address which can be used by the wife of the title holder.
 This form is not used by the husband of a titled woman; such a woman will bear a title which is the same as a titled man.

-Former use
+Former usage

 Singapore, whose Malay royalty was abolished by the British colonial government in 1891, has adopted civic titles for its leaders.
+However, when the officials and leaders who were bestowed the Malay titles by Malaysia and Brunei, the title will be only referred to on their visit to the title's state's local media.

-The Philippines historically used Malay titles during its pre-Hispanic period (especially under Bruneian influence), as evidenced by the titles of historical figures such as Rajah Sulayman, Lakandula, and Dayang Kalangitan.
-Malay titles are still used by the royal houses of Sulu, Maguindanao, Buayan, and Maranao on the southern Philippine island of Mindanao, but these are retained on a traditional basis, as the 1987 Constitution explicitly reaffirms the abolition of royal and noble titles in the republic.
+Much of the Philippines was historically accustomed to the usage of Malay titles by its royals and nobles, such as Raja Sulayman and Dayang Kalangitan in Luzon.
+Malay titles are still prominently used by the royal houses of Sulu and Maguindanao among other noble lineages in Mindanao in preservation of genealogies.
+Officially, the republic does not grant royal or noble titles according to the 1987 Constitution.

-Indonesia, meanwhile, as a republic, does not recognise hereditary rulers and aristocratic systems.
-However, one traditional Javanese monarchy is still recognised in Indonesia, namely the Sultanate of Yogyakarta.
-The hereditary Sultans will hold the position as governor of the province, which is recognised by the government.
-Nevertheless, other royal titles and honours are still used as courtesy titles throughout the republic.
+Indonesia, meanwhile, as a republic, does not recognise hereditary rulers and aristocratic systems outside of Yogyakarta.

 Usage

 The sequence that should be used when formally writing or addressing a person's name is: honorary style, professional rank, royal hereditary title, federal title, state title, non-royal hereditary title, Doctor (of medicine or philosophy), Haji/Hajah (for Muslim men and women who have performed the Hajj), name.

-For instance, in Brunei, the title for one of Bruneian traditional ministers (Pehin-Pehin Cheteria) whose honorary title would be Yang Berhormat, profession rank is Pehin Orang Kaya Seri Lela, state title is Dato Seri Setia and traditional Bruneian Malay prefix title for non-royalty is Awang.
-An example would be Yang Berhormat Pehin Orang Kaya Seri Lela Dato Seri Setia Awang Haji Abdul Rahman bin Dato Setia Haji Mohamed Taib.
+For instance, in Brunei, the Wazir is a group of royal nobles, namely one of the royal princes who is gahara (pure descendants of the Sultan), are the second-highest official post in the nation, right behind the Sultan.
+Following this, the Cheteria, only bestowed upon the Pengiran, who perform specific jobs and are ranked above the Manteri, a group of non-royal nobles.
+An example of a Manteri would be the former police commissioner of Brunei, Hasrin Sabtu, whose honorary title would be Yang Dimuliakan (The Exalted One), noble rank is Pehin Orang Kaya Pendikar Alam, state title is Dato Paduka Seri and traditional Bruneian prefix title for non-royalty is Awang (Mr.).

 When in the home state, the state title may precede the federal title.
-An example is the current Premier of Sarawak, Abang Abdul Rahman Zohari Abang Openg, whose federal title is Tan Sri and whose state title is Datuk Patinggi.
+An example is the current Premier of Sarawak, Abang Abdul Rahman Zohari Abang Openg, whose federal title is Tan Sri, whose state title is Datuk Patinggi and Bruniean title is Dato Seri Setia.
 His title will be expressed as either: